eigerco/polka-storage-book/src/images/showcase/README.md

 Steps to record a new asciinema session:

 1. Install asciinema or use the docker image
-2. Start the Local Testnet - Polka Storage Parachain
+2. Check the README.md of the specific showcase for any additional steps
-3. Update the `cli_basic.sh` with the commands you want to showcase
+3. Update the `showcase.sh` with the commands you want to showcase
 4. Start the asciinema recording

-   `asciinema-automation --timeout 300 ./cli_basic.sh prod.cast`
+   `asciinema-automation --timeout 300 ./showcase.sh showcase.cast`

 5. Convert the `.cast` to `.gif`

-   `agg prod.cast prod.gif`
+   `agg showcase.cast showcase.gif`